dreamstaker/docs/guides/deploy/riot.md

 ## Before we begin

 In this step, you actually use the testnet to deploy a simple web app, paying with your testnet ATK tokens.
-Check out the [testnet guide](../testnet.md) to request tokens.

-Make sure to have Akash client installed on your workstation, check [install guide](/guides/install.md) for instructions.
+Make sure to have Akash client installed on your workstation, check [install guide](../../guides/install.md) for instructions.

 ## 1. Check your balance